 With so many travelers heading south from Lima to Cusco, much of the north of Peru is overlooked.
 If you make it to Trujillo, you’ll be shocked this vibrant city isn’t a must for every international visitor.
 With beautiful beaches, unique ruins, and a lovely historical center, Trujillo is teeming with things to see and do.

 By far the biggest attraction in Trujillo is Chan Chan.
-The ruins of Chan Chan – the largest known pre-Incan city in the Americas – are stunning and unique.
+The ruins of Chan Chan – the largest known pre-Incan city in the Americas – are stunning and unique, and make for one of the best things to do in Peru.
 Built by the Chimú people who were eventually conquered by the Incas, Chan Chan is totally different from the ruins you’ll see throughout the rest of the country.

-Just a few miles outside of central Trujillo, you can easily spend a few hours exploring Chan Chan before heading onward to the beach in Huanchaco or to enjoy lunch in one of the city’s fantastic seafood spots.
+Just a few miles outside of central Trujillo, you can easily spend a few hours exploring Chan Chan before heading onward to the beach in Huanchaco or enjoying lunch in one of the city’s fantastic seafood spots.